JuliaPraxis/Naming/naming.md

   - :ok: Robot
   - :x:  Robots

+- For package, module or type names with an initial acronym
-- Write initial acronyms in uppercase then use camelcase:
+  write the acronym in uppercase then use camelcase:
   - :ok:  CSSscript, HTMLlinkChecker
   - :x:  CSSScript, HTMLLinkChecker